Hardiz123/collaborative-editor/DEPLOYMENT.md

    - Choose your repository

 3. **Configure the service**:
-   - Railway will auto-detect it's a Go project
+   - Railway should auto-detect it's a Go project (or you can set builder to "Dockerfile" if you prefer)
+   - **Important**: If you get Nixpacks errors, go to Settings → Build → Builder and select "Dockerfile"
    - Add the following environment variables in Railway dashboard:
      ```
      PORT=8080